sebnitu/vrembem/docs/_packages/utility.md

 ## margin

 Add margin to an element using directional and size modifiers.
-Margin size and spacing values are generated from `$spacing-map` variable map.
+Margin size and spacing values are generated from [`$spacing-map`](#spacing-map) variable map.

-- `margin`: Adds margins on all sides.
+- `margin` - Adds margins on all sides.
-- `margin-[size]`: Adds margins on all sides with a specific size key.
+- `margin-[size]` - Adds margins on all sides with a specific size key.
-- `margin-[direction]-[size]`: Adds margins on a specific size and with size key.
+- `margin-[direction]-[size]` - Adds margins on a specific size and with size key.
-- `margin-x-[size]`: Adds left and right margins with a specific size key.
+- `margin-x-[size]` - Adds left and right margins with a specific size key.
-- `margin-y-[size]`: Adds top and bottom margins with a specific size key.
+- `margin-y-[size]` - Adds top and bottom margins with a specific size key.
-- `margin-auto`: Sets left and right margins to auto.
+- `margin-auto` - Sets left and right margins to auto.
-- `margin-left-auto`: Sets left margin to auto.
+- `margin-left-auto` - Sets left margin to auto.
-- `margin-right-auto`: Sets right margin to auto.
+- `margin-right-auto` - Sets right margin to auto.

 <div>
   <div class="grid grid_stack_xs">